Dzenly/nm-c/readme.md

 So if your dependencies do something outside its node_modules, nmc, probably, is not for you.

 ## About uninstall

+Please, use only npm arguments destined to installation.
+For other arguments the behaviour is undefined.

 nmc does not support uninstall.
 So you can use `npm install -S some-module` and then run `nmc install` to cache you new node_modules.